-Why do some bosses want to have their company server sitting in a corner of the office, blinking away, rather than in the more efficient, more secure cloud environment?
+Why do some bosses want to have their company server sitting in a corner of the office, blinking away, rather than in a more efficient, more secure cloud environment?

-Why do some still resist the technology advances of the cloud, even when seeing the infinite benefits over the last few months of lockdown?
+Why do some still resist the technological advances of the cloud, even when seeing the infinite benefits over the last few months of lockdown?

 What is this fear of the cloud?

-The answer is the fear of losing control.
-They want to know they have control of everything – and don’t yet understand the benefits they can gain from running their business through the cloud.
+The answer is the fear of losing control and a lack of understanding of the benefits to be gained from running a business through the cloud.

 And if they can see that the server is in the building, they believe it must be safe and secure.